Lanie-Carmelo/laniecarmelo.tech/README.md

 - **Automated Quality Checks**: Pre-commit hooks ensure code quality
 - **CI/CD Pipeline**: GitHub Actions for automated testing and validation
 - **Responsive**: Mobile-friendly design that works on all devices

+### Layouts

+This site uses three layouts for accessibility and simplicity:

+- **default**: Homepage and landing pages
+- **page**: Informational pages (about, accessibility notes, etc.)
+- **article**: Essays and long-form writing (shows publish date)

+### Writing Workflow

+- Featured writing is manually curated in `writing.md` for accessibility and ease of use.
+- To add a new essay or article:
+  1. Create a new markdown file in the `writing/` folder.
+  2. Use `layout: article` and add a `date:` in the front matter.
+  3. Add a summary and link to the new file in `writing.md`.

 ## 🚀 Quick Start